MillorJ/2Dodge/README.md

 # OOP_Final-Repo
 final project for OOP

-OOP_Final-Repo is a collaborative project developed as a final project for our Object-Oriented Programming (OOP) course.
+OOP_Final-Repo is a collaborative project developed a year ago as a final project for our Object-Oriented Programming (OOP) course.
 This game is designed to challenge and entertain players while showcasing our ability to apply OOP principles in a practical, interactive environment.

 Game Overview
 In this game, players navigate through various levels, facing challenges and making strategic decisions to achieve high scores.
 The game features a health system, where players must manage their resources effectively to survive and thrive.